 To create a console application we use the command

-Whereis the type of project we want to create.
-For example, this is how we would create a console application called “helloWorld” Examples of templates are console, classlib, wpf, xunit, web, webapp, webapi.
-You have a list of the standard templates at this link https://docs.microsoft.com/es-es/dotnet/core/tools/dotnet-new.
-To check the templates we have installed, we can do, To install an additional template, we would simply do, Once our project is created, we can edit it with our favorite IDE.
-Normally in Windows, we will work with Visual Studio, which as we know has a Community version that you can use freely in non-commercial projects.
-In other platforms such as Linux, and even in Windows itself, Visual Studio Code is also very popular as a lightweight development environment.
-In any case, any text editor will do.
-So, use the one you like the most.
-When opening the ‘Program.cs’ file, we will see the content of our “Hello world”.
+dotnet new Whereis the type of project we want to create.
+For example, this is how we would make a console application called “holaMundo” dotnet new console -o holaMundo Examples of templates are console, classlib, wpf, xunit, web, webapp, webapi.
+You have a list of standard templates at this link https://docs.microsoft.com/es-es/dotnet/core/tools/dotnet-new.
+To check the templates we have installed we can do, dotnet new —list To install an additional template we would simply do, dotnet new install Once our project is created, we can edit it with our favorite IDE.
+Normally on Windows we will work with Visual Studio, which as we know has a Community version that you can use freely in non-commercial projects.
+On other platforms like Linux, and even on Windows itself, Visual Studio Code is also very popular as a lightweight development environment.
+In any case, any text editor will work for us.
+So, use the one you like best.
+When opening the ‘Program.cs’ file we will see the content of our “Hello world”.
 This simple example simply has one line that prints “Hello, World!”
-To run the application, we simply have to access the directory of our project, and run the ‘run’ command We will see that, indeed, the message is displayed on the command line.
-When using ‘run’, the .NET environment installed on the machine will be used.
+Console.WriteLine(“Hello, World!”); To run the application we simply have to go to our project directory and execute the ‘run’ command cd holaMundo dotnet run We will see that, indeed, the message is displayed on the command line.
+When doing ‘run’, the .NET environment we have installed on the machine will be used.
 Therefore, it will not work if we move it to another machine that does not have .NET installed.
-To create a standalone executable, which does not require .NET to be installed on the machine where we are going to run it, we must publish it with the ‘publish’ command.
-Where For example, we can do In the following posts, we will delve into the use of .NET 6, and we will see how to install it on different machines, with different operating systems.
-Especially, in Linux and Android.
-And, knowing us, we know that we are going to end up installing it on a mini-PC like Raspberry Pi.
+To create a standalone executable, which does not need .NET installed on the machine where we are going to run it, we must publish it with the ‘publish’ command. dotnet publish -c Where For example, we can do dotnet publish -c release -r linux-x64 In the following posts, we will delve deeper into the use of .NET 6 and see how to install it on different machines, with different operating systems.
+Especially on Linux and Android.
+And, knowing us, we know that we will end up installing it on a mini-PC like a Raspberry Pi.
 But that will be in future posts.
-Until next time!dotnet new console -o helloWorld
+See you next time!Edit a .NET6 application

 Create a standalone executable